Pita Zeljanica – Pita filled with Spinach and vegan Feta-Cheese

 - Cover it with a dish towel and let it rest while you prepare the filling.

-- Chop the onion, ginger and garlic and fry them in a pan with a little sunflower oil.
+- Chop the onion, ginger and garlic and fry them in a pan with a little coconut oil.

 - Cut the zucchini into small cubes (max.
 1 cm) and add.